edgedb/edgedb/docs/guides/deployment/aws_aurora_ecs.rst

 =================================

-We maintain a `CloudFormation template <cf-template_>`_ for easy automated deployment of EdgeDB in your AWS account.
-The template deploys EdgeDB to a new ECS service and connects it to a newly provisioned Aurora PostgreSQL cluster.
+We maintain a `CloudFormation template <cf-template_>`_ for easy automated deployment of Gel in your AWS account.
+The template deploys Gel to a new ECS service and connects it to a newly provisioned Aurora PostgreSQL cluster.
 The created instance has a public IP address with TLS configured and is protected by a password you provide.